syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-blazor.md

 ![Blazor WASM output PowerPoint document](Workingwith_Blazor/Output.png)

-N> Even though PowerPoint library works in WASM, it is recommended to use server deployment.
-Since the WASM deployment increases the application payload size.
+N> Even though PowerPoint library works in WASM app, it is recommended to use server deployment.
+Since the WASM app deployment increases the application payload size.
 You can also explore our [Blazor PowerPoint library demo](https://blazor.syncfusion.com/demos/powerpoint/getting-started) that shows how to create and modify PowerPoint files from C# with just five lines of code.

 Kindly explore the [supported and unsupported features of PowerPoint library in Blazor](https://help.syncfusion.com/file-formats/presentation/supported-and-unsupported-features).